aqgktaw2/alajialakmal.gith/_posts/projects/dennyh.md

 <h2 id="API Route">API Route</h2>

 I also utilized the "API Route" feature of Next.js and built a newsletter subscribe cloud function with Mailchimp's "members" API.
 I have a detailed ["Code Snippet"](https://dennyh.me/snippets/mailchimp-subscribe) that walks through the steps on how I built it out.
-Vercel has really made deploying cloud functions in Next.js project a breeze.
+Vercel has really made deploying cloud functions in Next.js projects a breeze.
 (No more configuring API Gateways!😀)

 If you are looking for a similar site and don't want to start from scratch, you can use this site as a starting point.
 You can deploy this exact site with Vercel in seconds -